 - Check the inputs and outputs of your studio monitor.

 - Switch on the recording system and check the sound.

 - Pink noise method for Proper alignment of Studio Monitors.

-- Ear training method to understand the sound your studio monitor generate.
+- Ear training method to understand your studio monitor sound.